 4.6.1.1 Key setup messaging between HSE and UE

 New keys are agreed either at the start of a BEST session or as required due to key aging or counter thresholds being met.
-Key agreement is based on the 3GPP AKA mechanism detailed in TS 33.102 [3] and the AKA challenge is transported between the HSE and the UE as part of the BEST service detailed in clause X.3.2.
+Key agreement can be based on the 3GPP AKA mechanism detailed in TS 33.102 [3], TS 33.401 [12], or TS 33.501 [xx], respectively, and the AKA challenge is then transported between the HSE and the UE as part of the BEST service detailed in clause 4.3.2.
 The key hierarchy is shown in clause 4.6.2.2.

 The EMDSP protocol has 7 Key IDs for each session ID.
 Each Key ID has a separate keyset consisting of an integrity Key (KE2Mint), an encryption key (KE2Menc), optionally an Intermediate Key (KIntermediate) and optionally an EAS PSK (KEAS_PSK).
 The Key IDs shall be set during the derivations of the keys as specified in clause 5.1.